Loading...

 Example Configuration

-The configuration example below shows a basic setup where the source node ("src_node_id": 2) ingests four channels of neural data and two GPIO channels acquired using the Axon Omnetics adapter.
+The configuration example below shows a basic setup where a kBroadbandSource node ("src_node_id": 1) ingests 32 channels of neural data and two channels of GPIO data from an Axon Omnetics adapter ("peripheral_id": 100).
 All channels from this source are sampled at 32 kHz.
 The neural data channels ("type": "ELECTRODE") are acquired using 12 bit width and are filtered using the specified high- and low-pass filter corner frequencies (high_cutoff_hz and low_cutoff_hz, respectively).
-Acquired data can be streamed out with Taps via the downstream kStreamOut node.
+GPIO channels ("type": "GPIO") ignore bit depth and bandpass filter settings.

 {